Adoption Requirements in South Dakota

 What are the SD adoption requirements for adopting a child through American Adoptions?

-There are three different programs when adopting through American Adoptions — traditional, agency-assisted and identified.
+There are two different programs when adopting through American Adoptions — agency-assisted and identified.
 The type of program that you choose will depend on what child you wish to adopt.
 The requirements to adopt a child in South Dakota through each program include:

 Identified Adoption Program: This program is for adoptive families and potential birth mothers who have already connected with one another and committed to an adoption.
 American Adoptions can help support the adoptive family and prospective birth mother with legal assistance, 24/7 counseling and any additional support needed to finalize an adoption.